Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nuria's Traveller Tip

-9. Visit the original chocolate Easter egg exhibition
+9. Visit the chocolate egg exhibition

 Visiting the exhibition at the Bompiani Patisserie| ©Vincenzo Pinto